 Supermarkets are another amazing place to spot culture.
 How people eat, what they eat, and what they don’t eat tells much about how they view food, life, and health.
 In America, our emphasis on big, quick, and easy shows that we aren’t foodies as a culture.
 Food isn’t as important as speed.
 We eat a lot of fast food, prepared meals, and on the go food.
 In France, however, food quality is important.
 French citizens living in Brussels drive back to France to get good French food.
 Every other street has small food shops — little stores for fish, pastries, fruits, and bread.
 Food is consumed for taste, not convenience.

 Going to the supermarket answers a lot of questions.
 What kind of food do people like?
 What are the local delicacies?
 You see a lot of fish in Scandinavia, lots of different meats in Austria, packed shelves of wine in France, and a wide vegetable and cured meat section in Italy.
 In Bangkok, you see a lot of prepared meals.
 All around the world, the emphasis on food is different.

 Food is such an integral part of culture that no visit to any country should be without a visit to a supermarket.
 I’m always blown away when I go to them because I learn more about how people live their lives and what they value than I learn from any trip to a monument.

-Travelers always hit the obvious destinations, but malls and supermarkets offer you something different, unique, and local.
-If travel is about getting to know the places you go to and peering into the lives of its citizens, then watching people go about their daily lives at malls and supermarkets is a great way to do just that.
+Travelers always hit the obvious tourists sites, but malls and supermarkets offer you something different, unique, and local.
+If travel is about getting to know the places you go to and peering into the lives of its citizens, then watching people go about their daily lives at malls and supermarkets is a great way to do that.